kolosovpetro/Html-Code-Generator/README.md

 - Resize code div, so it will be without scrolls
 - ~~Add algorithm source link to github~~ (done)
 - ~~Add Search Algorithms~~ (done)
+- Add required keywords for SEO
+- Modify title in order to be SEO friendly
+- Index page in google search console